kastelo/syncthing-synology/docs/sharing.rst

 In the Control Panel, select Shared Folders, the folder you want to share, and Edit.
 In the Synology folder editor, click the Permissions tab.
-You should be here, seeing a list of oridnary users and their access
+You should be here, seeing a list of ordinary users and their access
 permissions:

 .. image::